ctlee/BioChemCoRe-2018/docs/pages/distance-analysis.md

 in the `Display` window and will help you to better determine which are the possible H-bonds.' %}

-Take note on your notebook of the distances you consider to be relevant for the ligand interacting with protein, especially h-bonds, reporting the **resid, atom name and the resname** of the involved atoms (as in the example below).
+Take note on your notebook of the distances you consider to be relevant for the ligand interacting with protein (at least 5), especially h-bonds, reporting the **resid, atom name and the resname** of the involved atoms (as in the example below).
 Report a few of hydrophobic contacts if you can find them.
 Pay attention to halogen atoms of the ligand that might be involved in such interactions.
 Importantly, in doing